Alluxio/alluxio/docs/Configuration-Settings.md

 There are two types of configuration parameters for Tachyon:

-1. Configuration properties, which is used to configure the runtime setting of Tachyon
+1. Configuration properties, which are used to configure the runtime settings of Tachyon
-2. System environment properties, which controls the Tachyon Java VM options
+2. System environment properties, which control the Tachyon Java VM options

 # Configuration properties